 The power of

-The effectiveness of independent CRMs to give users the power to control their own sensitive information and where it goes is now well understood after the American company Apple, Inc., made efforts to control the CRM market on the Macintosh and iOS platform through anti-competitive practices.
-Why?
-It is because Apple prefers consumers to use only its own free contacts.app for a particular purpose it has in mind.
+The effectiveness of independent CRMs to give users the power they need to control their own sensitive personal and business information and where it ends up going to isis now well understood after the American company Apple, Inc., has made efforts to control the CRM market for both the macOS and iOS platforms.
+Unfortunately there is evidence to show that some of the efforts does involve anti-competitive practices.

 Prior to this, SUNRISE Contacts caused some concerns for Apple by providing an independent contacts organizer for consumers (rather than being restricted for in-house business or personal use).
 Being the product that Apple, Inc. (the makers of FileMaker Pro from which SUNRISE Contacts was developed) did not want you to have, considerable effort was made by Apple to keep consumers away from third-party Filemaker-based contacts solutions.
 Methods employed to achieve this can be seen here.
 And it is all because of the fact that Apple wants users to use its own free, simple and non-encrypted contacts tool on iOS and OS X systems.